-This report contains the findings of ELMT Consulting's (ELMT) habitat assessment and Western Riverside County Multiple Species Habitat Conservation Plan (MSHCP) consistency analysis for the proposed project (project site or site) located in the City of Perris, Riverside County, California.
-The field investigation was conducted by biologists Jacob H. Lloyd Davies on June 19, 2023, to document baseline conditions and assess the potential for special-status1 plant and wildlife species to occur within the proposed project site that could pose a constraint to implementation of the proposed project.
-Special attention was given to the suitability of the on-site habitat to support special-status species identified by the California Department of Fish and Wildlife's (CDFW) California Natural Diversity Database (CNDDB) and other electronic databases as potentially occurring on or within the general vicinity of the project site.
+This report contains the findings of ELMT Consulting's (ELMT) habitat assessment and Western Riverside County Multiple Species Habitat Conservation Plan (MSHCP) consistency analysis for the proposed project located at the northeast corner of the intersection of Ethanac Road and Trumble Road (project site or site) located in the City of Perris, Riverside County, California.
+The initial habitat assessment was conducted by biologists Jacob H. Lloyd Davies and Megan E. Peukert on November 7th, 2023 to document baseline conditions and assess the potential for special-status1 plant and wildlife species to occur within the proposed project site that could pose a constraint to implementation of the proposed project.
+Special attention was given to the suitability of the on-site habitat to support burrowing owl (Athene cunicularia) and several other special-status species identified by the California Department of Fish and Wildlife's (CDFW) California Natural Diversity Database (CNDDB) and other electronic databases as potentially occurring on or within the general vicinity of the project site.

-The Western Riverside County Regional Conservation Authority (RCA) MSHCP Information Map was queried to determine if the MSHCP identifies any potential survey requirements for the project.
+Additionally, the Western Riverside County Regional Conservation Authority (RCA) MSHCP Information Map was queried to determine if the MSHCP identifies any potential survey requirements for the project.
 Further, the project site was reviewed against the MSHCP to determine if the site is located within any MSHCP areas including Criteria Cells (core habitat and wildlife movement corridors) or areas proposed for conservation.
 Based on the RCA MSHCP Information Map query and review of the MSHCP, it was determined that the project site is located within the Mead Valley Area Plan of the MSHCP but is not located within any Criteria Cells or MSHCP Conservation Areas.
-Further, it was determined that the project site is not located within any MSHCP designated species survey areas.
+Further, it was determined that the project site is only located within the designated survey area for burrowing owl.